 This is where you separate a gummy that merely ships from a gummy that stays consistent through its full shelf-life expectation.

 If you’re evaluating or developing sugar-free gummy vitamins, these questions cut through marketing fast.
-The strongest products usually have solid answers to most of the following:
+The strongest products have solid answers to most of the following:

 - Is water activity (aw) measured and controlled as a finished-goods specification?